Code-Institute-Submissions/sofias_bistro/README.md

 *Essentially, this part is your sales pitch.*

-Sofia's Bistro is a fictional family run business that serves selected food of family run Italian recipes.
-The bistro was created with the intention for serving the community in Singapore a taste of home Italian food.
+Sofia's Bistro is a fictional small scale family owned business that serves selected food of Italian cuisine passed down in the family through generations.
+The bistro was created with the intention to bring awareness into the community about the restaurant.
+By featuring the menu served by the bistro, and providing a section for individuals who visited the restaurant, the project served its purpose to use a website as a medium to in rendering views to the community about the bistro as well as a means for the bistro owner to receive feedback in an open way.
+Ultimately, the website aimed to serve the

 ## UX